robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 1. Click the **Deploy to AWS** button above.
 This will automatically take you to the console to run the template.
 The file for the CloudFormation template (**01-environment-setup.yml**) is also available in the [templates](../templates/) folder if you'd like to download it and manually upload it to create a stack.

 2. On the **Specify Details** section enter the necessary parameters as shown below.
+	* Enter a valid **Email Address**.
-Please use the answers you discovered during the *Review Current Configurations*.
+	* Please use the answers you discovered during the *Review Current Configurations*.

 ![Parameters Example](../images/01-specify-details.png)